 Essential Oils for Toothpaste

-- Cinnamon (use sparingly)
+- Cinnamon (use only sparingly)

-- Clove (use sparingly)
+- Clove (use moderately)

 A Weird Way to Whiten Teeth